justindujardin/ng2-material/examples/components/menu/readme.md

-This is a very first and basic implementation of md-men.
+This is a very first and basic implementation of md-menu.